Dr. Susan Keller - DVM 1985

 American Association of Bovine Practitioners 2016

-Dr. Susan Keller, Mandan, North Dakota, is the recipient of the 2016 Alumni Recognition Award presented at the American Association of Bovine Practitioners Conference (AABP) held in Charlotte, North Carolina, Sept.
-16. The award is sponsored by the Kansas State University Veterinary Medical Alumni Association in the College of Veterinary Medicine and will be presented by Dean Tammy Beckham.
+Dr. Susan Keller, Mandan, North Dakota, was the recipient of the 2016 Alumni Recognition Award presented at the American Association of Bovine Practitioners Conference (AABP) held in Charlotte, North Carolina, Sept.
+16, 2016.
+The award was sponsored by the Kansas State University Veterinary Medical Alumni Association in the College of Veterinary Medicine and was presented by Dean Tammy Beckham.

 Dr. Keller was born and raised on a dairy, beef and crop farm near Corning, Kansas She earned a bachelor’s degree in animal science and industry in 1981 and her Doctor of Veterinary Medicine degree in 1985, both at Kansas State University.
 She has been serving as the North Dakota State Veterinarian in Bismarck, North Dakota, since 2004.
 She has served North Dakota as the designated state tuberculosis and brucellosis epidemiologist, foreign animal disease diagnostician and as a member of the North Dakota Veterinary Medical Examining Board.